eddelbuettel/pkg-aws-sdk-cpp-only-s3/README.md

-## Minimally viable unofficial Debian packaging for the AWS C Event Stream
+## Minimally viable unofficial Debian packaging for the AWS SDK for C++

 Taken as a complete snapshot on 2020-02-15 at sha1 dfd0b02d95 from https://github.com/aws/aws-sdk-cpp